Throwback Thursday: “Can the Chronicling America primary source newspaper site get any better? Yes. Yes, it can.”

 Seriously.
 Other than somehow delivering their results with a large iced tea and delicious side order of hand-cut fries, is there any way that the Library of Congress Chronicling America site could get any better?

 I mean, you’ve got almost 200 years worth of digitized primary source newspapers available for scanning, analyzing, printing, and perfect for use for all sorts of learning activities in your classroom.
+OCT text versions of articles.
 Searchable by keyword.
 By language.
 By state.
 And it’s free.
 What’s not to like?

-So is there really any way that it can get better?
+So is there really any way that it could get better?
 Yes.
 Yes, it can.

 Read more